Stratwell Consulting Logo

 Self-Funding

-Self-funded health insurance is a strategic approach that allows organizations to take greater control of healthcare costs, gain transparency, and design benefits aligned with their workforce—while employees benefit from tailored coverage and lower longterm costs.
+Self-funded health insurance is a strategic approach that allows organizations to take greater control of healthcare costs, gain transparency, and design benefits aligned with their workforce — while employees benefit from tailored coverage and lower long-term costs.
 The model relies on strong financial oversight, risk protection through stop loss insurance, and expert administration by a Third-Party Administrator.
-When implemented with expertise, self-funding can be a powerful tool for balancing cost management with high quality employee benefits.
+When implemented with expertise, self-funding is a powerful tool providing quality employee benefits in sync with an employer's fiscal priorities.

 Driven by Purpose Image